Anna Caterina Antonacci

 Anna Caterina Antonacci (born 5 April 1961) is an Italian soprano known for roles in the bel canto and Baroque repertories.
 She performed as a mezzo-soprano for several years, particularly performing the Rossini canon.

-Career
+Life and career

-Antonacci studied in Bologna and made her debut as Rosina in 1986 at Arezzo.
+Anna Caterina Antonacci was born in Ferrara, Italy on April 5, 1961.
+She studied in Bologna and made her debut as Rosina in 1986 at Arezzo.
 In 1994, she made her Royal Opera debut as Elcia in Mosè in Egitto.
 She appeared there again in 2006 with Jonas Kaufman.
 She was profiled at length by The New York Times in March 2012.
 In 2013, she appeared in La voix humaine at the Opéra-Comique.
+She has been married until his 2023 cancer death with water polo player Luca Giustolisi, with whom she had a son, Gillo.